Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: Application to magnetic resonance fingerprinting (MRF) reconstruction

-For another assessment of the maps quality, Table~\ref{tab:roi} presents the mean values and standard deviations of $T_1$, $T_2$, $CBV$, and $R$, computed over voxels in white and gray matter ROIs delineated on $T_1$ maps obtained from \textit{full matching}.
-Compared to the ranges for healthy subjects reported by \cite{wansapura1999,bjornerud2010,delphin2023}, HD-STM produces values that are both more consistent with expected ranges and closer to those obtained using full matching than to those derived from HD-GMM.
-In particular, with HD-GMM, $T_2$ values significantly depart from the literature reference, as also visible in Figure~\ref{fig:full_fig}.
+For another quality assessment, Table~\ref{tab:roi} presents the mean and standard deviations of $T_1$, $T_2$, $CBV$, and $R$, computed over voxels in white and grey matter ROIs delineated on $T_1$ maps obtained from \textit{full matching}.
+Compared to the ranges for healthy subjects reported by \cite{wansapura1999,bjornerud2010,delphin2023}, HD-STM produces values that are both more consistent with expected ranges and closer to those obtained using full matching than to those derived from HD-GMM or DRONE.
+In particular, with HD-GMM (resp.
+DRONE), $T_2$ (resp. $R$) values significantly depart from the literature reference, as also visible in Figure~\ref{fig:full_fig}.

-Indeed, the conclusions drawn from Figure~\ref{fig:ssim} and Tables~\ref{tab:mae}–\ref{tab:roi} are further illustrated in Figure~\ref{fig:full_fig}.
-This figure highlights HD-GMM’s failure to reconstruct parameters accurately, even when some estimates fall within healthy ranges reported in the literature from Table~\ref{tab:roi}.
+The conclusions drawn from Figure~\ref{fig:ssim} and Tables~\ref{tab:mae}–\ref{tab:roi} are further illustrated in Figure~\ref{fig:full_fig}.
+This figure highlights HD-GMM and DRONE's failure to reconstruct parameters accurately, even when some estimates fall within healthy ranges reported in the literature from Table~\ref{tab:roi}.
 In contrast, HD-STM consistently delivers parameter estimates for $T_1$, $T_2$, $\delta \! f$, and $B_1$ that are nearly artifact-free and closely aligned with expected values.
-Additionally, HD-STM effectively captures primary structures and generates homogeneous maps for vascular parameters such as $CBV$ and $R$ even though minor residual {\it shim} artifacts persist, these are likely due to the high degree of undersampling in the acquired images.
+Additionally, HD-STM effectively captures primary structures and generates homogeneous maps for vascular parameters such as $CBV$ and $R$ even though minor residual \textit{shim} artifacts remain, likely resulting from significant undersampling in the acquired images.
+Nevertheless, the presence of these artifacts indicates that HD-STM preserves the physical characteristics of the image, rather than suppressing them.
+Reconstruction results for HD-LM are shown in Appendix Section 6.1.
+HD-LM performs much better than HD-GMM and DRONE but worse than HD-STM.